 - 1 16-ounce can kidney beans, rinsed and drained

 - 1 bay leaf

 - Kosher salt and ground black pepper to taste

 - Heat stockpot over medium-high heat.
 Add the olive oil, onion, celery, carrots, and garlic.
 Sauté for 5 to 7 minutes, stirring frequently.
-Add the diced tomatoes, crushed tomatoes, stock, tomato juice, chickpeas, kidney beans, and bay leaves.
+Add the diced tomatoes, crushed tomatoes, stock, tomato juice, kidney beans, and bay leaf.

 - Bring to a boil.
 Reduce heat to medium and simmer for 30 minutes.

-- Add the zucchini, summer squash, and rice.
+- Add the zucchini and rice.
 Return to a boil over medium-high heat.

-- Reduce the heat to medium and simmer an additional 25 minutes.
-Add the peas, basil, balsamic vinegar, salt, and pepper and cook until thoroughly heated.
+- Reduce the heat to medium and simmer an additional 25 minutes or until rice is completely cooked.
+Add the pesto, balsamic vinegar, salt, and pepper and cook until thoroughly heated.
 Remove the bay leaves before serving.

 An Omega-3 Diet for Vegetarians

 For two decades I have had problems with sleep disorder, anxiety, and depression.
 I recently switched general practitioners and am now seeing a naturopath.
 She has suggested that it might not be a coincidence that my mental problems began at about the same time that I changed my diet to vegetarian.

 I am going to (reluctantly) try fish-oil supplements, but can you suggest any menu plans that would offer me the Omega-3 rich diet I need without eating fish or taking fish oil capsules?